Firework (song): Development and release

 The video is part of a cross-promotional deal with European telecommunications group Deutsche Telekom.
 Deutsche Telekom hosted a series of activities and competitions from which fans around Europe would be recruited to be in the video.
 MTV News reported that Perry started filming the video on September 28, 2010.
 The video was directed by Dave Meyers, choreographed by Natricia Bernard, and shot in Budapest.
 The official teaser trailer of the music video was released on October 15, 2010.
 An open casting call for the music video drew an unprecedented 38,000 applicants.
 Perry dedicated it to the It Gets Better Project.
-On October 28, 2010, the video was released onto YouTube, and has amassed more than 1.4 billion views as of August 2025.
+On October 28, 2010, the video was released onto YouTube, and has amassed more than 1.5 billion views as of March 2026.

+For unknown reasons, the official music video on YouTube was geo-blocked outside the United States, Germany, Austria and Switzerland in April 2025 (though it was restored a few days later), and it was geo-blocked again in December 2025, this time the video was geo-blocked outside the United States, United Kingdom and Ireland.
+As of January 19, 2026, the video was still geo-restricted to the United States, United Kingdom, Ireland, Bahamas, Falkland and Solomon Islands and Turkey.
+However, since May 8, 2026, the video's availability was restored to most of the world, and the video is only blocked in Belarus, Russia and Puerto Rico.